 Decades later when I became a mother, writing helped me process feelings of ambivalence about motherhood.
 About loving my child but not everything about motherhood.
 How I felt lost when I left the workforce to be at home full-time.
 How I never fit this or that mold.

-(Please see my interview on the topic below).
+(Please see my interview above).